-- 1) Demonstrate completion of the program objectives and associated competencies: - a.
-Use the nursing process to manage and provide care to individuals across the lifespan through efficient and effective management of resources in a variety of health care settings. b.
+- 1. Demonstrate completion of the curriculum objectives and associated competencies: - a.
+Assist in the application of the nursing process to provide nursing care to individuals across the lifespan through efficient and effective use of resources in structured health care settings. - b.
 Communicate effectively with patients, their support systems, and the health care team through the use of interpersonal skills and technology. - c.
-Perform ongoing comprehensive assessments of patients' health status and changing needs. - d.
-Employ clinical decision making based on critical thinking skills and evidence based practice to deliver safe effective nursing care through the nursing process. - e.
-Demonstrate caring interventions based on physiologic and psychosocial needs of the patient. - f.
+Assess the health status and health care needs of patients through the collection of data within established protocols and guidelines. - d.
+Employ basic clinical decision making based on critical thinking skills to deliver safe effective nursing care under the supervision of an experienced registered nurse, physician, or dentist. - e.
+Demonstrate caring interventions based on accepted standards of care and the physiologic and psychosocial needs of the patient. - f.
 Collaborate with patients, support persons, members of the health care team and community agencies to provide patient-centered quality care. - g.
-Initiate the teaching-learning processes to promote, maintain, and restore health to individuals within their communities. - h.
-Demonstrate professional accountability and commitment to standards of professional practice while practicing nursing within legal, ethical and regulatory frameworks. - 2) Students will be prepared to successfully complete the National Council Licensure Examination RN (NCLEX-RN®). - 3) Students will be satisfied with their nursing education. - 4) Students will be prepared for and gain employment in a variety of settings.
+Utilize the teaching-learning processes to promote, maintain, and restore health to individuals within their communities. - h.
+Demonstrate professional accountability and commitment to standards of professional practice while practicing nursing within legal, ethical and regulatory frameworks. - 2.
+Students will be prepared to successfully complete the National Council Licensure Examination PN (NCLEX-PN®). - 3.
+Students will be satisfied with their nursing education. - 4.
+Students will be prepared for and gain employment in a variety of settings.

-Approved: May 1986
+Approved: May, 1986

-Revised: May 1988, 1994, 2006, 2011
+Revised: May, 1987, 1990, 2002, 2003, 2006

-Reviewed: May 1987, 1989, 1990, 1991, 1992, 1993, 1994, 1998, 2000, 2002, 2006, 2007 and 2009
+Reviewed: May, 1988, 1989, 1991, 1992, 1993, 1994, 1998, 2000, 2006, 2007, 2009